LautaroOlmedo/microservice-products-catalog/README.md

 all the available test start automatically

+if you want create a migration run: goose create <migration_name> sql

 # Architecture

 This microservice follows a Hexagonal Architecture (also known as Ports and Adapters) to ensure a clear separation of concerns and make the application independent of external services.